Mary Wahl (Woods)

 - Find digital items that can be directly viewed or downloaded

-MLA (Modern Language Association) style is commonly used to write papers and cite sources within the liberal arts and humanities.
+MLA (Modern Language Association) style is commonly used within the liberal arts and humanities.
+The Library has several copies of the MLA Handbook in print.

-Here are other resources you may find useful:
+Here are other resources you may find useful while formatting your paper:

 - MLA Style Guide ("Quick & Easy" version) by Eric Garcia